 Friday 20 Hugh's holidays commenced.
 Wind changed wet day and very chilly, the thermometer falling 30 degrees.

 Saturday 21 Mrs. Libsit decided to take Bessie's place.
-Papa came in, two letters for him from dear Mama stating that their passage was taken for the 18th.
+Papa came in, two letters for him from dear Mamma stating that their passage was taken for the 18th.
 Helen returned with him--went for the first time this week into town.
 Very cool.
 Hugh not very well and at a troublesome meeting of the directors of the Europa.

 Sunday 22 Went to church morning and evening.
 Mr. Hebden looks far from well.
 Communion Sunday--about 30 communicants.